-- The Job Creation Tax Credit provides a per-job tax credit of up to \$1,000 to businesses that create new jobs, and up to \$1,500 to businesses creating jobs in revitalization areas - They must create at least 60 full-time jobs within 24 months, or 30 new jobs if they are high wage jobs, or 25 jobs in Priority Funding Areas - Qualified positions are full-time and pay at least 150% of federal minimum wage. - The business must be in a specified industry
+- The Job Creation Tax Credit provides a per-job tax credit of up to \$3,000 to businesses that create new jobs, and up to \$5,000 to businesses creating jobs in revitalization areas. - They must create at least 60 full-time jobs within 24 months, or 10 new jobs in some counties, or 25 jobs in Priority Funding Areas.

+- Qualified positions are full-time and pay at least 120% of state minimum wage. - The business must be engaged in an eligible activity.

-- The Biotechnology Investment Incentive Tax Credit is allowed to individuals or entities that invest at least \$25,000 in a qualified Maryland biotechnology company - The Cybersecurity Investment Incentive Tax Credit is allowed to firms that invest at least \$25,000 and have fewer than 50 employees.
+- The Biotechnology Investment Incentive Tax Credit is allowed to individuals or entities that invest at least \$25,000 in a qualified Maryland biotechnology company. - The Cybersecurity Investment Incentive Tax Credit is allowed to firms that invest at least \$25,000 and have fewer than 50 employees.